LePhenix47/Lahouiti_Younes_P13_21062024/README.md

 - **Potential Memory Leak During Screen Recording:** Starting a screen recording and then sharing the screen can cause a memory leak, potentially leading to performance issues.

-- **Buggy Room Handling:** The room management system has bugs.
-For example, if two users are in a room and a third user creates and then deletes a new room, it can mistakenly delete all rooms.
-Additionally, the creator of a full room may be unable to create or delete their room afterward.
+- **Buggy Room Handling:** The room management system has a few bugs as well.

 ## WebRTC glossary